fahimehazari/BoneMicrostructureAanalysisTool/README.md

 Trabecular number:
 Tb.N is calculated using the formula (BV/TV)/Tb.Th.
 The open-source tool implements Tb.N calculation based on the computed Tb.Th values from different implementations.

+The script for 3D analysis, named "3D_analysis.py," is available on [GitHub](LINK_GITHUB).
+To execute the procedure from the terminal, the user needs to provide the input folder link and the voxel size as arguments.
+The output calculations are saved in an Excel file named "3D_analysis_PYTHON" within the input folder.
+The voxel size is specified in millimeters to allow compatibility with different CT modalities.

+To use different implementations, specific steps must be followed.
+Running BoneJ headlessly from Python requires downloading ImageJ or Fiji software and installing the BoneJ plugins through Fiji.
+The script also needs modification, specifically adjusting the `os.environ['JAVA_HOME']` line and the `ij = imagej.init()` line to match the location of the jre file of the Fiji app.
+PyimageJ wrapper is used to enable BoneJ usage from Python, and installation instructions can be found on the [PyimageJ GitHub page](https://github.com/imagej/pyimagej).

+Porespy and ITKBoneMorphometry methods can be installed using pip by running `pip install porespy` and `pip install itk-bonemorphometry` in the terminal, respectively.

+The ORMIR method from the 2022 ORMIR workshop in Maastricht can be accessed on their [GitHub page](https://github.com/SpectraCollab/ORMIR_XCT).
+To download and install it using Git Bash, specific commands need to be executed.

+For the MIPT_OULU implementations, the code is available on their [GitHub page](https://github.com/MIPT-Oulu/SubregionalCartilageAnalysis).
+It can be downloaded and installed by following the provided steps.

+Note that the installation steps mentioned above are only required for the initial use of the script.

 ## Citing